 Since it first opened in 1928, The Orpheum has dazzled patrons with its artisan millwork, gilding, original fixtures, and architectural beauty.

-The Orpheum was one of the first buildings in Memphis placed on the National Historic Register.
-With annual maintenance expenses of over $650,000, in the last 35 years The Orpheum has undergone $15 million in renovation and improvements that have made it a world-class performing arts facility without damaging the historical and architectural integrity of the vaudeville palace.
+The Orpheum was one of the first buildings in Memphis placed on the National Register of Historic Places.
+With annual maintenance expenses of over $650,000, The Orpheum has undergone $15 million in renovation and improvements over the last 35 years that have made it a world-class performing arts facility while maintaining the historical and architectural integrity of the original vaudeville palace.